ntop/ntopng/doc/src/use_cases/multiple_locations_monitoring.rst

 .. note::

-	An nProbe Standard or nProbe Professional license is required for each location.
+	An nProbe license is required for each location.